 Hand painted kitchen in Cheshire using Benjamin Moore Scuff-X

 Traditional Painter Mark Roberts recently completed this Hand painted kitchen in Cheshire using Benjamin Moore Scuff-X paint.
 The wooden kitchen was originally natural timber protected with a clear lacquer.
-It was transformed with a neutral colour scheme: Benjamin Moore’s Soot on the main kitchen cabinets and Desert Twilight on the island.
+He transformed it with a neutral colour scheme: Benjamin Moore’s Soot on the main kitchen cabinets and Desert Twilight on the island.

 Before and after

-The paint used was Benjamin Moore’s Scuff-X eggshell, a very durable low sheen water based paint, ideally suited for kitchens and furniture.
-(If you are interested, here is a full run down on the impressive Benjamin Moore Scuff-X paint from the USA.)
+The paint Mark used was Benjamin Moore’s Scuff-X eggshell, a very durable low sheen water based paint.
+It is very tough, ideally suited for kitchens and furniture.
+(If tech paint information interests you, here is a full run down on the impressive Benjamin Moore Scuff-X paint from the USA.)

 If you are looking for more detail about how Mark works, check out this article about hand painting a kitchen in Caernarfon.